tushroy/NodePilot/README.md

 ![NodePilot Logo](/images/nodepilot-logo-bw.svg)
-# NodePilot Remix– CM108-Based AllStarLink Radio Interface
+# NodePilot – CM108-Based AllStarLink Radio Interface
 NodePilot is a compact, reliable, and isolated **AllStarLink radio interface** based on the CM108 audio USB chipset by **S21TIP**.
 This project was designed for both personal use and small-scale production, with a focus on audio quality, RF robustness, and hardware protection.